Last updated on May 20, 2022

 You can buy them from other players, but prices vary greatly, from $10 to $15 USD for rare older prints to a whopping $200+ USD for mythic reprints in releases like the Onslaught fetches as Magic judge promos.

-Of course, being useful isn’t the main reason for their price.
+Of course, being useful isn’t really the main reason for their price.
 The problem is with the supply.
-There were only a limited number of reprints for the 10 fetch lands I talked about earlier.
+There were only a limited number of reprints for the 10 fetch lands.
 The Onslaught lands were reprinted in Khans of Tarkir in 2014 while Zendikar’s were reprinted in Modern Masters in 2017 and then again in Modern Horizons 2 in 2021.

 They were also given as judge gift cards, but the supply was still pretty limited.
 Although Zendikar Expeditions came with 10 fetch lands back in 2016, they are quite rare, so the demand is still higher than the supply.